hotosm/osm-fieldwork/docs/index.md

   to not flood OSM with obscure tags that aren't supported by the community.
 It also filters data extracts so they work with ODK Collect.

+- ### osm2favorites.py

+  This is a silly program, but it takes a GeoJson file, usually an OSM data extract and generates a GPX file with styling for OsmAnd.
+This is useful when ground-truthing map data, as it can be used for navigating to those areas.

 ## Best Practices and troubleshooting